-It is the first Disney animated feature to be rated PG in the USA... and the reasons why are evident.
+It is the first Disney animated feature to be rated PG in the USA for family-unfriendly violence and disturbing imagery.

 It is the first Disney animated feature to have absolutely no singing; thus, there is one less element available to alleviate the movie's dark elements.